WHITE CITY PENTHOUSE

-A West London Penthouse decorated with iconic furniture.
+A West London Penthouse decorated

 Greek god Helios was designed by British sculptor T.B Huxley-Jones representing the radiation of television worldwide.
 The ring-shaped building is lined with mosaic tiles and sharp, smart windows made from Crittall – a window/door type we’ve often used in our projects.
 We aimed to complement the complex’s unique Graham Dawban mid-century architecture with iconic brands from famous designers of a similar period.
 For example, pieces by Eero Saarinen, Harry Bertoia, and Le Corbusier feature prominently.